microsoft/DirectML/TensorFlow/squeezenet/README.md

 ![Scalars Tab](Content/squeezenet_tboard_scalars.png)

 The graph tab always shows the computational graph.
-You'll find that the graph view is a bit messier than an ONNX graph visualized with Netron: it contains all sorts of helper functions for reading data, variables, computing gradients, control flow, and so on.
 You can expand many of the nodes to break them up further until you see individual op_nodes in the graph, which will tell you on which device they were placed.

 ![Graph Tab](Content/squeezenet_tboard_graph.png)

-# Details
+## Details

 Some of the interesting parameters of `train_squeezenet.py` you may want to adjust: